twinfer/gowild/README.md

    * `go-wildcard`: This is a popular third-party library for general-purpose wildcard matching.
 It's known for being fast and feature-rich.
 It supports ** for matching across directory separators, making it a good choice for filesystem-aware matching beyond single path components.

-   * `gowild` (this project): This library is also designed for high-performance, general-purpose string matching.
+   * `gowild` (this project): This library is designed for high-performance, general-purpose string matching.
 Its key differentiators are the specific behaviors of its wildcards and its focus on a highly optimized, unified matching algorithm.

   Feature Comparison